Top 5 Most Thankless but Most Valuable Jobs

 Food Workers

-While most restaurants shut down during the pandemic, many were deemed essential including fast food establishments that remained open throughout the health crisis.
+While most restaurants shut down during the pandemic, many were deemed essential, including fast food establishments that remained open throughout the health crisis.
 They are some of the most undervalued workers and are often mistreated by customers.

 A casual poke around social media will easily lead you to viral videos of food workers being yelled at, mistreated, or assaulted, and the mistreatment became even more common the further the pandemic progressed.
 Limited amounts of people were allowed into establishments at a time which meant they had to work twice as hard and twice as fast to get through the long lines that formed outside.
-Reporting on how difficult it’s been for these workers is common, with most of the reporting describing the mistreatment they endure, and the difficulty they face in navigating the pandemic.
+Reporting on how difficult it’s been for these workers is common, with most of the reporting describing the mistreatment they endured and the difficulty they faced in navigating the pandemic.
 As with all service workers, be kind when ordering your next meal.

 Caregivers and Home Healthcare Workers

 Caregivers ensure that the most vulnerable are taken care of, at all times.
-The people they take care of are at the highest risk of contracting COVID-19, turning their already difficult job into more of a struggle.
+Many of the people they take care of were at the highest risk of contracting COVID-19, turning their already difficult job into more of a struggle.
 They aren’t even remotely close to getting the recognition they deserve and yet, the demand for their services has increased significantly since the beginning of the pandemic.
 Caregivers and home healthcare workers were oftentimes the only people that the most vulnerable had any access to; otherwise, they would be without a single soul and unable to care for themselves.
-It’s no secret that such a commitment can bring along challenges to their emotional wellbeing.
-UNICEF put together this guide called “Caring for Caregivers during the Covid-19 Crisis” which is not only an amazing resource but also a great reminder of everything they do for us and how we have to look out for them as well.
-Thank them and recognize their hard work next time you see one.

 Keep ReadingShow less